 Symptoms of an overdose

-In high doses, cocaine will make a person feel extremely agitated, paranoid and aggressive.
+In high doses, cocaine can make a person feel extremely agitated, paranoid and aggressive.
 Unpleasant physical effects include dizziness, hallucinations, nausea and vomiting, tremors, headache and heart pain.

 The consequences of overdose include seizures, brain haemorrhage, kidney failure, heart attack or stroke.